TeamOutliers6/TeamOutliers/README.md

   This folder contains the code for the VAT and SAT segmentation using a complex network called U-NET.
 This approach did not yield the results as expected.

 ## ProjectFlow_Diagram
-The whole workflow of this project from the start to the end is shown in this Project Flow Diagram.
-It contains the details of the errors we faced during the implementation of various algorithms and also outcomes of the succesfull ones.
+The whole workflow of this project from start to end is shown in this Project Flow Diagram.
+It contains the details of the errors we faced during the implementation of various algorithms and also outcomes of the successfull ones.
 ![image](https://user-images.githubusercontent.com/79048779/116169303-6c955100-a6d2-11eb-8a75-c7108669988b.png)